TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection: Related Work

 More recently, in-sensor Artificial Intelligence (AI) platforms such as Sony IMX500 \cite{Eki2021, IMX500} have enabled vision models to run directly on the image sensor, reducing system latency and energy consumption \cite{Bonazzi2023}.
-The usual applications of this platform span from general-purpose image segmentation \cite{Bonazzi2025}, health monitoring \cite{Tong2024, Bonazzi2024}, and smart cities \cite{Cui2024}.
+The usual applications of this platform range from general-purpose image segmentation \cite{Bonazzi2025} to health monitoring \cite{Tong2024, Bonazzi2024} and smart cities \cite{Cui2024}.

 Despite these advances, end-to-end visual anomaly detection has not yet been demonstrated on in-sensor low-power edge platforms.